molinadavid/SimpleConnection/README.md

 WHERE
     (id = 10 AND name != '')
 ```
-Note that if the value is omited in the array the library will assume an empty string.
+Note that if the value is omitted in the array the library will assume an empty string.

 ### 4.1.
 Query